 They also really enjoyed the Adventure Zone indoor play area as it is huge and perfect for little and big children and this is also open exclusively to residents after 6.30 on an evening with additional entertainment.

 We really loved Crealy Meadows as a family.
 It was spotlessly clean, well run and fun for all.
 We took part in the family quiz each night and won some unique Crealy towels.
 The staff were excellent and made the stay so easy, they cleaned the hot tub regularly, were always welcoming and chatted to us all.
-They even played football with the boys in the rain on the fab multisports 3G pitch by the Club House which hosts load of sports activities for the kids including kwik cricket and basketball.
+They even played football with the boys in the rain on the fab multisports 3G pitch by the Club House which hosts a load of sports activities for the kids including kwik cricket and basketball.
+If you have younger children then check out Sooty Land at Crealy.

 Disclosure: We were invited to experience Crealey Meadows for free in exchange for this blog post.
 All opinions are my own and not influenced in any way.